-- have a minimum of one year’s experience in production, business affairs, legal, marketing, distribution or development or a combination of the above.
-Writers are exempt from this criteria;
+- have a minimum of three year’s experience in production, business affairs, legal, marketing, distribution or development, or a combination of these.
+Writers are exempt from this

-- not be a participant in any other training course that would conflict with your ability to commit to the NSI Totally Television course;
+- not be a participant in any other training course that would conflict with your ability to commit to NSI Totally Television

-- be a Canadian citizen or landed immigrant and be over the age of 18.
+- be a Canadian citizen or landed immigrant and be aged 18 or over

 Can I apply alone or as a three person team?